 I studied psychology and obtained my B.Sc degree at Beijing Normal University (BNU), China.
 There, I also got introduced to Cognitive Neuroscience at National Key Laboratory of Cognitive Neuroscience and Learning.
-Afterward, I did my master’s thesis with Elena Salillas at Basque Center on Cognition, Brain and Language (BCBL), and received my M.Sc. degree at University of the Basque Country, Spain.
-I did my PhD (and a one-year postdoc) with Jan Gläscher at the Institute for Systems Neuroscience led by Christian Büchel, located in the University Medical Center Hamburg-Eppendorf (UKE), Germany.
+Afterward, I did my master’s thesis with at Basque Center on Cognition, Brain and Language (BCBL), and received my M.Sc. degree at University of the Basque Country, Spain.
+I did my PhD (and a one-year postdoc) with Jan Gläscher at the Institute for Systems Neuroscience led by Christian Büchel, located at the University Medical Center Hamburg-Eppendorf (UKE), Germany.
 Between Dec.
 2016 and Aug.
 2017, I was a Roche intern for Scientific Exchange (RiSE) at one of the leading research-based pharmaceutical companies, F. Hoffmann-La Roche AG, based in Basel, Switzerland.
 At the biomarker group there, I worked with Chris Chatham, among many other inspiring people.
 Now I work as a postdoctoral fellow with Claus Lamm, at the Social Cognitive and Affective Neuroscience Unit (SCAN-Unit), Univesity of Vienna.

 In my spare time, I enjoy a lot watching European football games, both on TV and in the stadium.
 (Yes, I insist to call it football, and this is the only word; there is no such thing called soccer.)
-Moreover, I am an avid amateur cyclist.
+Moreover, I am an avid amateur road cyclist.
 You can find my recent activities on Strava (if you care).